Database Setup for Lettuce

 Use the omop-lite

-repository to quickly spin up a local OMOP-compatible database.
+repository to quickly spin up a local OMOP-CDM database.

 Clone the omop-lite